navid-hz/onboarding-frontend-intern/README.md

     };
     ```

     Once you see your component in Storybook, congratulations!
-You’ve earned the Yellow Belt! 🥋
+You’ve earned the **Yellow Belt**! 🥋